ColinQiyangLi/dqc/README.md

 ## Reproducing paper results

 We include the example command below for `cube-quadruple`.
-We also release our experiment data at [exp_data/README.md](exp_data/README.md).
+We also release our experiment data at [exp_data/README.md](exp_data/README.md) and include some scripts to generate the commands for all our experiments (`experiments/reproduce.py` for main results and `experiments/reproduce-sensitivity.py` for hyperparameter sensitivity results).
+We hope this helps facilitate/speedup future research!

 ```bash
 # DQC